 We are finishing up our projects and preparing to call it a war.
-This year has been our biggest success to date; operating in over 20 Provinces all of them very kinetic and getting every project we started finished on schedule and on budget.
-I now routinely move in Ghost Team mode throughout the Southwest using a few tricks of the trade that I’ll write about in the future.
-The only way we do what we do is because our Afghan staff is awesome and the key positions in my region are held by men I’ve known for years.
-We are a no trust and verify type of operation; operating outside the wire is simple and cheap and so easy that as I look around me in Kabul at the billions wasted on life support, armored vehicles, idiot gun goons with no language skills or knowledge of the country I become despondent.
-We have been successful where every other implementer has failed because we (the expat project managers) visit every project track all expenditures, use technology to GPS/time/date the photographs sent in daily by our monitoring crew and have been doing this for so long that we no longer have to haggle over cement or gravel or steel prices.
-We get that stuff for less than 50% of what ISAF pays for identical material.
-It is so easy to operate here that it’s stupid.
+This year we have been operating in 20 Provinces, all of them kinetic and getting every project we started finished on schedule and on budget.
+I now routinely move in Ghost Team mode throughout the Southwest using a few tricks of the trade that we’ve picked up along the way.
+The way we do what we do is our Afghan staff is awesome and the key regional positions held by Afghans we’ve known for years.
+We have been successful where every other implementer has failed because we (the expat project managers) visit every project, track all expenditures, and use technology to GPS/time/date the photographs sent in daily by our monitoring crew.
+Plus we have been doing infrastructure projects for so long that we no longer have to haggle over cement or gravel or steel prices in the local bazaars.

 1320 – 6 fighters (Haqqani type) start the attack

 1415 – The critical response unit arrives with their ISAF mentors.

 1515 – The ANP shoot a suspected suicide bomber outside the ANCOP HQ but he detonates against an ANCOP HMMVW wounding two of the cops.

 1535 A suicide bomber detonates at the rear entrance of the Shamshod Regional Police HQ killing one ANP officer and wounding three civilians who were in the immediate vicinity.